-Dr. Adam Wood, Head of Department Room 2109, West Hall
+Dr. Adam Wood, Department Head Room 2109, West Hall

 The Department of English offers three tracks that lead to a B. A. degree in English and two programs that lead to an M. A. degree in English.
 The Department also offers minors in Literature and Language, Journalism, Creative Writing and Contemporary Literature, and Professional Writing.